jestinzac/pokemon-application/README.md

 # pokemon-application
-Sample code application written in VueJS.
+Pokemon application written in VueJS which lists all the Pokemon in the landing page.
+Have filters, sort option and pagination for the results.
+As user clicks each card they will be directed to respective detail page.
+Filters and sort options are preserved even if browser is refreshed.
 Written unit test cases for respective files.

+Using consumption-only API provided by [PokeAPI](https://pokeapi.co/docs/v2#pokemon-section) for the data.

 Attaching landing page screenshot for quick look
 ![image](https://user-images.githubusercontent.com/4215450/135001815-3a2afd1f-ca1e-4c2b-87e3-241ce421e9db.png)